songweizhi/BioSAK/BioSAK_tutorial/Demo_tree_visualization_with_iTol/README.md

     + You can use [BioSAK](https://github.com/songweizhi/BioSAK)'s iTOL module (> 1.22.0) to prepare these files.
 Please refers to BioSAK's [help page](https://github.com/songweizhi/BioSAK) for its installation.

+        The purpose of BioSAK's iTOL module is to generate iTOL-recognizable file for your data, but this doesn't mean the parameters specified in the output file are optimal.
+The best way to optimize your plot is to visualize your tree with the default output and optimize the parameters (e.g. colour, font size, strip width et al.) by looking at the tree.

           # get NorthSea_1_Taxon_ColorStrip.txt
           BioSAK iTOL -ColorStrip -LeafGroup raw_MAG_taxon.txt -GroupColor raw_taxon_color.txt -LegendTitle MAG_class -out NorthSea_1_Taxon_ColorStrip.txt